artist genius

 This brings us to the second accomplishment of Herbert’s chapter one, the introduction of most of the main characters.

 Paul is mentioned in the first sentence.
 So is his mother.
-Paul’s mother and Paul are on the stage for the very final scene of the novel as well.
+Paul’s mother and Paul are on the stage for the final scene of the novel.
 In fact, his mother gives voice to the final paragraph/speech.

 Not only that, but the crone mentioned in that first sentence, the one who will test Paul later in the chapter, will also be on that stage at the finale.
 This is great writing.